 The second significant challenge emerging, while demand for mobile apps and content in the enterprise increase, is the need to manage the full lifecycle of apps.
 Years ago, IT organizations and software vendors realized the value of having system management frameworks to help manage software versions, desktop images, and more.
 What the industry has lacked is a systematic and purpose-built approach to managing mobile apps.

 This problem cannot simply be seen as an extension of desktop computing.
 Mobile apps run at vastly different cycles.
 There are incalculable combinations of devices, mobile OS versions, and app versions available at any one point in time.
 Imagine the nightmare for today’s CIOs when they’re expected to not only secure this world, but also embrace it, when they don’t have control over the underlying asset!

-Yes, MAMI believe it's these two major streams of demand that have driven innovation in the industry and led to the emergence of platforms built purposely for MAM.
-This includes platforms that place their primary focus on the apps themselves -- securing, managing, onboarding, and retiring them.
+I believe it’s these two major streams of demand that have driven innovation in the industry and led to the emergence of platforms built purposely for MAM.
+This includes platforms that place their primary focus on the apps themselves — securing, managing, onboarding, and retiring them.
 For an example, check out Apperian, App47 or Nukona.

 MAM lets IT manage internal development, distribution, and control of in-house and third-party mobile applications within the corporate infrastructure.
 This helps create an effective solution to support and deliver apps to consumer and enterprise mobile devices.
 MAM also helps in the following ways:

 - It gives the CIOs the ability to develop, test, and deploy their own enterprise apps and third-party consumer-based apps

 - It gives employees a mechanism for downloading and using mobile apps (similar to the Apple App Store) that have been approved for use and provisioned by an IT policy